dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T247: Authority is necessary for societal order.
+### T247: Authority is necessary for societal order and stability.

 |Support|
 |---|